initdebugs/YoloV8-User-Interface/README.md

 RoadSegmentation: The Road Detection model detects the road in dashcam videos and overlays it using Instance Segmentation.
 This model is trained on my own dataset.
 [Roboflow project](https://app.roboflow.com/lesley-natrop-zgywz/road-detection-segmentation/7)

 DollarBillDetection: The Dollar Bill Detection model recognizes different American Dollar bills.
 This model is trained by me.
 I used the dataset created by [Alex Hyams](https://universe.roboflow.com/alex-hyams-cosqx) on Roboflow.
 [Roboflow Project](https://universe.roboflow.com/alex-hyams-cosqx/dollar-bill-detection)

+FurnitureDetection: The Furniture Detection model detects several different kinds of furniture, such as tables, chairs, etc. The model is trained by me.
+I used the dataset created by [Roboflow 100](https://universe.roboflow.com/roboflow-100) on Roboflow.
+[Roboflow Project](https://universe.roboflow.com/roboflow-100/furniture-ngpea)